Azure/azure-sdk-tools/doc/engsys_resource_management.md

 ## Resource Management Guidelines

-This document contains guidelines for creating and managing Azure resources in the Azure SDK Engineering System subscriptions.
+This document contains guidelines for creating and managing Azure resources in the Azure SDK subscriptions.
 EngSys has automation that will delete resources based on the criteria outlined below.
-This is to improve our overall security and keep us in compliance with company policies.
+This is to improve our overall security risks and manage costs.

   * [Managing Dev Resources in the Playground Subscription](#managing-dev-resources-in-the-playground-subscription)
      * [Resource Groups](#resource-groups)